Playing at Cottesloe Golf Club

 - Monitor pace of play

-Members and visitors are not permitted to have any animal with them at the Club or on the course.
+Members and guests are not permitted to have any animal at the Club or on the course unless in a recreational capacity.